In Search of Projectively Equivariant Networks

+A more compact way of stating this is that $\widehat\rho$ is a \emph{group homomorphism} from the group $G$ to the group of isomorphisms (\emph{general linear group}) $\GL(V)$ on $V$.

-We also assume that $G$ is equipped with a topology, with respect to which that the representations are continuous.
+We also assume that $G$ is equipped with a topology, with respect to which the multiplication and the inverse operation are continuous (that is, $G$ is a \emph{topological group}).
+The representations are assumed to be continuous with respect to that topology.
 As we will also consider \emph{projective representations} in this paper, we will refer to `ordinary' representations \eqref{eq:representation} as \emph{linear representations}.
-Given linear representations $\widehat{\rho}_0$ and $\widehat{\rho}_1$ on spaces $V$ and $W$, respectively, we say that a map $\Phi: V \to W$ is \emph{equivariant} if
+Given linear representations $\widehat{\rho}_0$ and $\widehat{\rho}_1$ on spaces $V$ and $W$, respectively, we say that a map $\Phi: V \to W$ is \emph{equivariant} with respect to $\widehat{\rho}_0$ and $\widehat{\rho}_1$ if

 If in \eqref{eq:equivariance}, $\widehat \rho_1(g)$ is the identity transformation for every $g\in G$, we say that $\widehat\rho_1$ acts trivially and then $\Phi$ is called \emph{invariant}.
-Many symmetry conditions can be phrased in terms of \eqref{eq:equivariance}, and ways to design neural networks $\Phi$ satisfying \eqref{eq:equivariance} have been extensively studied for e.g.\ rigid motions in \twoD/\threeD/$n\D$ \cite{cohenGroupEquivariantConvolutional2016, weiler_e2_2019, bekkers, tensorfield, cesaprogram}, permutations of graph nodes \cite{maron2018invariant,deepset,pointnet} and for more general groups $G$ \cite{shawe-taylor, kondor, cohenGeneral, Aronsson, finzi2021practical}.
-The most famous example is probably the translation equivariance of CNNs \cite{neocognitron, lecun}.
+Many symmetry conditions can be phrased in terms of \eqref{eq:equivariance}, and ways to design neural networks $\Phi$ satisfying \eqref{eq:equivariance} have been extensively studied for e.g.\ rigid motions in \twoD/\threeD/$n\D$ \citep{cohenGroupEquivariantConvolutional2016, weiler_e2_2019, zznet, bekkers, tensorfield, cesaprogram}, permutations of graph nodes \citep{maron2018invariant,deepset,pointnet} and for more general groups $G$ \citep{shawe-taylor, kondor, cohenGeneral, Aronsson, finzi2021practical}.
+The most famous example is probably the translation equivariance of CNNs \citep{neocognitron, lecun}.

 In this work, we want to study networks that are \emph{projectively in- and equivariant}.
 To explain this notion, let us first introduce the notation $\Proj(V)$ for the projective space associated to a vector space $V$ over a field $\F$.
 That is, $\Proj(V)$ is the space of equivalence classes of $V\setminus\{0\}$ under the equivalence relation \mbox{$v \sim w \Longleftrightarrow \exists\lambda\in\F\setminus\{0\}\text{ s.t. } v = \lambda w$}.
 Furthermore, we will write $\Pi_V$ for the projection that maps $v\in V$ to its equivalence class $\Pi_V(v)\in\Proj(V)$.